ishaqmusaq/alx-system_engineering-devops/README.md

-script that add execute permissions to the owner of the file hello
+script that add execute permissions